Vandalia, IL Criminal Defense Attorneys

 Being convicted of a theft crime can be disastrous for your future.
 Theft charges can lead to prison sentences and even if you aren’t sentenced to jail time, a conviction for theft or “crime of dishonesty” can affect your ability to get a job in the future.
 We have a track record of success in theft crimes for our clients.
 We handle all Illinois theft crimes including:

 - Unlawful Use of a Credit/Debit Card

 - Financial Exploitation of an Elderly Person

-Violent crimes is a broad category of criminal offenses and can mean a variety of things.
+Violent crimes are a broad category of criminal offenses and can mean a variety of things.
 However, any kind of violent criminal offense can lead to serious jail time and have collateral consequences such as losing your FOID card.
-These charges are oftentimes emotional and prosecutors don’t feel like they have much wiggle room due to pressure from alleged victims and their families.
+These charges are often times emotional and prosecutors don’t feel like they have much wiggle room due to pressure from alleged victims and their families.
 If you’re facing any kind of criminal charge where the allegations are you harmed someone else, you need to seek our representation immediately.
-Our Carbondale criminal defense lawyers are here to help.
+Our Williamson County, Illinois criminal defense lawyers are here to help.
 We handle cases of alleged violence, including:

 - Domestic Battery

 - Aggravated Battery

 Common Questions for Our Vandalia, IL Criminal Lawyers